KorySchneider/mintab/doc/commands.md

 ## Usage

 Type a command, then optionally add arguments (separrated by semicolons).

-Commands are shortcuts for websites; enter a command by itself to go to the corresponding website or add arguments to quickly get to traverse the site.
+Commands are shortcuts for websites; enter a command by itself to go to the corresponding website or add arguments to quickly traverse the site.

 Some examples: